 Except that there’s a raft of excellent photo apps – such as Camera+ – that make the iPhone in some ways much more versatile than even a top-of-the-range SLR.
 It’s just the lens and zoom options that snub out those onboard editing software goodies.

-There’s also a handle that can attach to either side of the case, giving you added stability when taking your photographs.
+The kits also include a handle that can attach to either side of the case, giving you added stability when taking your photographs.
 What’s especially neat is that this handle offers safe storage for the lenses.
 The whole thing screws together like real, cool professional photo kit.

 You can also attach the case to a tripod if you want further stability.